shadeed/a11ymatters/_posts/2014-04-25-mobile-nav-pattern.markdown

 ## Things to take in consideration

-### 1- Use semantic elements for the toggle button
+### 1- Use a semantic element for the toggle button

 It's easy to use a `<span>` with a button-like styles to make it look like a real button.
 This is bad because with the absence of CSS or JS, it won't work.